Four51Repositories/OrderCloud-SpecForms/README.md

 This is a repository of useful AngularJS directives for OrderCloud 2.0 including usage for spec forms and product detail templates.
 Similar directives are already included in the OrderCloud Storefront reference application and are annotated below where the alternative storefront method is available.

+To learn more about this feature and see examples, visit this [page](https://volition.four51ordercloud.com/store/product/SpecFormDirectives).

 ##Setup
 ###1.
 Add module file to your project.
 Add the **`ordercloud-specforms.js`** file to your project.